Follett Corporation: Acquisitions

 In December 2016, Follett Corporation acquired Valore, an online textbook marketplace.
 Further acquisitions included Access-It Software in December 2022, a New Zealand developer of a library management system for schools since 1994.

+In October 2022, Follett acquired Willo Labs, a solution which enables in-course purchasing of digital course materials when integrated into a campus Learning Management System.

+In December 2022, Follett School Solutions acquired Access-It Software, which provides a library management system used in K–12 schools around the world.

+In January 2023, Follett acquired Dyehard Fan Supply in a merger.